loudove/pysimpp/doc/cluster.md

 -   `-specific atoms for each molname`: the names of the atoms to be considered in the close contact analysis.
 A comma separated list for each molecular type in the `-molnames` argument should be provided.
 If a wildcard `"*"` is given for a residue then all the atoms of the molecular species will be considered.
 For example, if A, and B are the clusters' constituent molecular types, the argument could look like `*:C1,C2,C3` specifying  that all the atoms of species A and only the atoms C1,C2,C3 of species B should be considered in the analysis.

--   `-radii file with atoms' type/elemet radii` the file with the radii of the atoms.
+-   `-radii file with atoms' type/elemet radii`: the file with the radii of the atoms.
 It can be element or type based.
 The first line of the file contains the keywords `(element|type) (r|d)`; the first, specifies the atom type identifier and the second if the radius (`r`) or the diameter (`d`) is given for each type.
 The rest of the lines contain the (`type`, `radius`) pairs.
 The `type` could be either a number (type id) or a string (type name).

--   `-hist list of neighbor group pairs` the histograms of the number of neighbor pairs to be calculated.
+-   `-hist list of neighbor group pairs`: the histograms of the number of neighbor pairs to be calculated.
 Each pair consists of a groups of atoms and a list of species.
 A list of pairs separated with "@" should be provided.
 Each pair contains the information for a histogram in the format `GROUPNAME:MOLNAME:ATOMSLIST:RESIDUESLIST`, where:
     - GROUPNAME:  the name of the group
     - MOLNAME:    the name of the molecule where the group belongs (all the atoms